 According to a survey conducted by the Corruption Eradication Commission (KPK) in Indonesia, the Forest Ministry is viewed as being the most corrupt institution in the country.
 The Commission found that illegal loggers buying logging permits through bribes were the most common form of corruption in the ministry.

 Government data shows that 16 percent of logging permits that were issued by the ministry followed regulation and met all environmental requirements prior to being issued.

-In addition to the ministry, law enforcement has also been found to have been participating in illegal logging.
+In addition to the forest ministry employees, workers from various criminal justice programs in Indonesia has also been found to have been participating in illegal logging.
 In May 2013, a police officer was arrested for running a $150 Million logging ring in the eastern Papua region.

 As many as two million hectares of Indonesian forest is cut down and lost each year.
 The amount of forest lost is equivalent to 10,000 football fields per day.